HIT-ReFreSH/MobileSuit/articles/intro.md

 # Introduction

-Welcome to Documentation  for PlasticMetal.MobileSuit!
+Welcome to Documentation  for HitRefresh.MobileSuit!

 In this page, you can learn how to use MobileSuit to quickly build a .NET Core ConsoleApp.